benjaminocampo/DataCuration/README.md

 ### Running in the cloud through Google Colab + GitHub

-This method doesn't require any other package or program installed in your computer than just you're favourite browser.
+This method doesn't require any other package or program installed in your computer than just your favourite browser.

 1. First open Google Colaboratory through this link
    <https://colab.research.google.com/> .
 You'll see that it opens the following